 Gimme Shelter (2014)

 Pregnant teenager Apple runs from her abusive mother and attempts to find her father.
-After a horrific encounter with a pimp, Apple ends up in hospital and is sent to a shelter for pregnant teens that offers hope and redemption for its guests.
+After a horrific encounter with a pimp, Apple ends up in a hospital and is sent to a shelter for pregnant teens that offers hope and redemption for its guests.
 Rated PG-13.

 Gosnell: The Trial of America’s Biggest Serial Killer (2018)

-The film is the shocking true story of the investigation and trial of Dr. Kermit Gosnell – his 30 year killing spree and the political and media establishment that tried to cover it up.
+The film is the shocking true story of the investigation and trial of abortionist Kermit Gosnell – his 30 year killing spree and the political and media establishment that tried to cover it up.
 Rated PG-13.

 Holly’s Story (2002)